Jpja/FFmpeg-Detect-Copy-Motion/README.md

 ### Intended Users

 Vloggers and other video makers who shoot with a fixed camera (e.g. webcam or from a tripod), and:
-- video is one long continuos recording
+- video is one long continuous recording
 - some time is spent outside the frame
 - video would be better split into separate clips